aboutcode-org/python-inspector/docs/source/dependencies-design.rst

 fail to build native dependencies unless the required toolchain is also identified and installed.

-The solution approach proposed for this SOW is to use a single Python version to call the underlying version resolution libraries and functions to perform the resolution in a well-controlled way without invoking pip as a subprocess.
+The solution approach designed for this project is to use a single Python version to call the underlying version resolution libraries and functions to perform the resolution in a well-controlled way without invoking pip as a subprocess.
 This will eventually request resolution of